Where is prostitution legal in Africa?

 The existence of prostitution in Africa dates back to the pre-colonial period.
 In modern society, prostitution has tremendously evolved into a technological undertaking following the development of the internet.
 You can hook up with prostitutes, hookers and call girls from anywhere in the world through online escort directories and dating apps.

-However, in Africa, prostitution has always been a contentious issue not only among the public but also lawmakers.
-This has made the trade not to have a one-size-fits-all status.
+However, in Africa, prostitution has always been a contentious issue not only among the public but also among lawmakers.
+This has made the trade to not have a one-size-fits-all status.
 Some countries have worked hard towards decriminalizing the profession, while others have made prostitution completely illegal and punishable by law.

 Various factors have forced women and men to engage in prostitution, and some of these include high unemployment rates, poverty, civil wars, among others.
 The legality of prostitution in Africa is however determined by factors such as social norms, freedom of choice, ethics, morality, and gender roles.